-UPDATE 1-German two-year bond yields at six-week low on Fed inflation caution
+UPDATE 2-Germany's two-year bond yield hits six-week low on Fed inflation caution

 A perception that the ECB is unlikely to rush into unwinding its massive stimulus given subdued inflation has also brought some relief to bond markets, rattled in the past month by the prospect of a "tapering" of the scheme.

-The ECB could reduce asset purchases from the start of 2018 but should not completely stop bond buys, Austrian central bank governor Ewald Nowotny said late on Wednesday, adding that policymakers need a flexible, careful plan.
+The ECB might reduce asset purchases from the start of 2018 but should not completely end them, Austrian central bank governor Ewald Nowotny said late on Wednesday, adding that policymakers need a flexible, careful plan.

 Inflation data from Spain and Germany on Friday could provide the next cues for bond markets.